-2.10 The total number of customers is defined as the total number of customers connected to the DNO's distribution network as at 30 September in the relevant reporting year.
+2.11 The total number of customers is defined as the total number of customers whose supplies are connected to the DNO's distribution network as at 30 September in the relevant reporting year.
+Guidance on counting customers is set out in paragraphs 2.28 to 2.30.